swiss-tablesoccer-federation/tournaments/about/about-values-en.md

 We connect grassroots and elite sport and stand for a union of game, fun and sport within Swiss table football.

-# Our Mission

-We promote and strengthen table football in Switzerland through collaboration, development and inclusion.

-# Our Guiding Principles

 **For our members**

 - We pursue constructive and respectful collaboration with our members to achieve our goals together